swiftlang/swift-package-manager/README.md

 ## Installation

-The package manager is available as part the Swift toolchains available on (Swift.org](https://swift.org/download/)) includig including snapshots for the latest versions built from `main` branch.
-For installation instructions for downloaded snapshots, please see the [Getting Started](https://swift.org/getting-started/#installing-swift) section of [swift.org](https://swift.org).
+The package manager is available as part the Swift toolchains available on [Swift.org](https://swift.org/download/)) including snapshots for the latest versions built from `main` branch.
+For installation instructions for downloaded snapshots, please see the [Getting Started](https://swift.org/getting-started/#installing-swift) section of [Swift.org](https://swift.org).

 The Swift Package Manager is also included in Xcode 8.0 and all subsequent releases.